 - Semi-serious musicians (don’t tell me you didn’t see that coming) – or musician as an avocation.
 Unlike your typical “death sport” (WWF or EFL), you can do this for the rest of your life and you can get better at it every day (until Alzheimer’s kicks-in).
 “I want to be an engineer and make a lot of money.”
 Cool.
 I almost did that.
 Whatever you do, you gotta have the skills.
 Part of the skills for ANY profession is being able to create, develop and manipulate a concept, apply it to a given schemata and then make it a reality (“realization”).

 - Smart musicians who want to boost their GPA AND learn at a higher level.
 It is an AP course.
 But – it IS an AP course.

 - Students who just want to be better musicians because they really love music.
 This can be ANY kind of music, but you will specifically deal with music from the Common Practice Era, approx. 1700-1850.
 Read that again.
 What do you think “Common Practice” means?
 The practices most commonly used to compose great music.
 We still use these as the core of all music composition and performance, even as we study music from subsequent eras.

 In addition to the grading policy on the syllabus:

 Homework is sequential, all assignments build on the previous assignments.
-There is a posted schedule for homework.
-It must be done IN-ORDER and it must be complete.
+Homework is ALWAYS posted on this website.

 Incomplete work will be handed back for you to complete.

-Late work, according to district policy, loses 15 points per day for 3 days.
-After the third day it is and will remain, a zero.
+Late work, according to district policy, loses 15 points per day.

 CAUTION, beware, etc.: You will have a LOT of small assignments, therefore you have no need to get behind.